soup-bowl/opensim-sandbox/grid/readme.md

 The Robust instance needs to be told about a user account before initialising.
 So to begin the experiment, do the following:

-* Run `docker-compose up --build -d db db_pma robust`.
+* Run `docker compose up --build -d db db_pma robust`.
-* Run `docker-compose exec robust screen -r` to enter Robust server command mode.
+* Run `docker compose exec robust screen -r` to enter Robust server command mode.
 * Type `create user` and press enter.
   * **Governor** for first name.
   * **Linden** for last name.
   * Password is your choice, but it's safe for you to just use **password**.
   * Skip (press enter) for the rest.
 * Close the connection (just close the command prompt).
-* Start a new session, and run `docker-compose up -d` to start-up the remaining grid instances.
+* Start a new session, and run `docker compose up -d` to start-up the remaining grid instances.

 ## What this will do